TrajEnsemble#

 CVs (Union[Literal["all"], list[str], Literal[False]]) – Which CVs to alos store in the file.
 If set to

-, all CVs will be saved.
+'all', all CVs will be saved.
 Otherwise, a list[str] can be provided to only save specific CVs.
 Can also be set to False, no CVs are stored in the file.overwrite (bool) – If the file exists, it is overwritten.

 only_top (bool) – Only writes the trajectorie’s topologies into the file.